- Member Since: February 11, 2022

 (2) Use the term “Over” at the end of your transmission, so everyone knows when they can talk.
 This helps people avoid talking over each other, as that creates static interference.

 (3) Keep discussion professional and centered on testing.
-After the formal test is done, people can relax and play around (which also constitutes useful practice).
+After the formal test is done, people can relax a bit (which also constitutes useful practice).

 Glossary of Acronyms: